qfpl/blog/content/drafts/purescript/purescript-wp2-ng2-ts-flare.md

 // Javascript
 Flarey.combineTextEle("home-flare-in")("home-flare-out")()
 ```
 For this standalone component that is all you need to do.
-If you don't have it running already, kick off the development server and you should see another two text fields on the home page the display your input in the container you specified.
+Save your changes, and if you don't have it running already, kick off the development server and you should see another two text fields on the home page the display your input in the container you specified.
 Weeeeeeee!

 ### Communicating With JavaScript